-Each individual endpoint can be enabled or disabled.
-This controls whether or not the endpoint is created and its bean exists in the application context.
-To be remotely accessible an endpoint also has to be exposed via JMX or HTTP.
-Most applications choose HTTP, where the ID of the endpoint along with a prefix of /actuator is mapped to a URL.
+Each individual endpoint can be enabled or disabled and exposed (made remotely accessible) over HTTP or JMX.
+An endpoint is considered to be available when it is both enabled and exposed.
+The built-in endpoints will only be auto-configured when they are available.
+Most applications choose exposure via HTTP, where the ID of the endpoint along with a prefix of /actuator is mapped to a URL.
 For example, by default, the health endpoint is mapped to /actuator/health.

 ID Description auditevents Exposes audit events information for the current application.
 Requires an AuditEventRepository bean. beans Displays a complete list of all the Spring beans in your application. caches Exposes available caches. conditions Shows the conditions that were evaluated on configuration and auto- configuration classes and the reasons why they did or did not match. configprops Displays a collated list of all @ConfigurationProperties . env Exposes properties from Spring's ConfigurableEnvironment. flyway Shows any Flyway database migrations that have been applied.
 Requires one or more Flyway beans. health Shows application health information. httptrace Displays HTTP trace information (by default, the last 100 HTTP request-response exchanges).
 Requires an HttpTraceRepository bean. info Displays arbitrary application info. integrationgraph Shows the Spring Integration graph.
 Requires a dependency on spring-integration-core. loggers Shows and modifies the configuration of loggers in the application. liquibase Shows any Liquibase database migrations that have been applied.
 Requires one or more Liquibase beans. metrics Shows 'metrics' information for the current application. mappings Displays a collated list of all @RequestMapping paths. scheduledtasks Displays the scheduled tasks in your application. sessions Allows retrieval and deletion of user sessions from a Spring Session- backed session store.
 Requires a Servlet-based web application using Spring Session. shutdown Lets the application be gracefully shutdown.
-Disabled by default. threaddump Performs a thread dump.
+Disabled by default. startup Shows the startup steps data collected by the ApplicationStartup.
+Requires the SpringApplication to be configured with a BufferingApplicationStartup. threaddump Performs a thread dump.